top of page

 Description - After the capture of Corinth, the Confederates invaded West Tennessee intent upon regaining that part of the state for the Richmond government.
 The Federal forces in West Tennessee concentrated their remaining strength and defeated the Confederate army, which was forced to retreat back to Corinth.
 All the while, the defensive works around the city have been improved.
 General Van Dorn's forces form a flying column to repel Union moves and reassemble the rest behind the entrenchments awaiting the Federal assault.
 The Union forces advance on the city from the north and northwest, while a corps of infantry and cavalry moves south of the Tuscumbia to cut the Memphis and Ohio RR.
 A raid by Forrest has forced a reduction of the Federal forces available for offensive action.

 Analysis - This battle is the second best of the Corinth-based scenarios in my opinion.
 Both sides have numerous strategic options and must make good decisions with their limited manpower or risk not being able to last all three days of the battle.
-Watch out for the flanking column coming from the west as they can easily cut the RR south of Corinth if left unchecked.
-They'd then turn north and come at Corinth on its weakest side.
-Keep an eye on objective points in this battle as the Union can capture quite a few south of Corinth.

 10.png